gdmarmerola/gdmarmerola.github.io/_posts/2017-11-28-ts-for-contextual-bandits.md

 ## Algorithm 2: Online Logistic Regression by Chapelle et. al

 In 2011, Chapelle & Li published the paper "[An Empirical Evaluation of Thompson Sampling](https://papers.nips.cc/paper/4321-an-empirical-evaluation-of-thompson-sampling.pdf)" that helped revive the interest on Thompson Sampling, showing favorable empirical results in comparison to other heuristics.
 We're going to borrow the Online Logistic Regression algorithm (Algorithm 3) from the paper.
-Basically, it's a bayesian logistic regression where we define a prior distribution for our weights $\beta_0$ and $\beta_1$, instead of learning just a point estimate for them (the expectation of the distribution).
+Basically, it's a bayesian logistic regression where we define a prior distribution for our weights $\beta_0$ and $\beta_1$, instead of just learning a point estimate for them (the expectation of the distribution).

 So, our model, just like the greedy algorithm, is:

-$$\theta_k = \frac{1}{1 + exp(-f(x))}$$
+$$\theta_k(x) = \frac{1}{1 + exp(-f(x))}$$

 where